danielharrell/does_music_move/does_music_move.md

 can indeed be *moved* by music: from table-taps to tangos to tears.

-But the question becomes harder to answer, if we ask it of music and movement in a more elementary sense. ---The sense in which we might say, of a rhythm, that it quickens or slows; of a melody, that it rises and falls; of a harmony, that it departs and returns.
+But the question becomes harder to answer, if we ask it of music and movement in a more elementary sense. ---The sense in which we might say, of a rhythm, that it quickens and slows; or of a melody, that it rises and falls; or of a harmony, that it departs and returns.
 And suppose we say all this about the first movement of a symphony, not thinking twice about calling what we hear a "movement."
 For we talk as if we hear just that in the music---movement---and as if any piece of music indeed moves itself in moving us.
 And how could it be otherwise?
-After all, if time is a measure or even medium of motion, and music happens in time, then music is a motion; and for lovers of music, among the most meaningful such motions in their lives.
+After all, if the measure of motion is time, and music happens in time, then music, it would seem, is a motion; and for lovers of music, among the most meaningful such motions in their lives.

+(Make new paragraph here: about how music also happens in space as a movement; music is not simply change.
+Perhaps use motion picture paragraph to indicate difference in the illusoriness of music and illusoriness of motion pictures.
+Organize replies to evident illusoriness of motion in terms of motion being an illusion, being an appearance, and being a reality, in rough correspondence to the distinction made in Plato's Sophist.)

 But there may be less reason to accept this conclusion than to deny it; and to wonder, then,